 When asked about the structural failure of WTC 7, Hedegaard pointed out that it was extremely difficult to explain and that you could not conclude that it was brought down by explosives, merely by looking at the video.
 When the judge asked Harrit if he had more questions for Hedegård, Harrit gave Hedegård a long stare, and said “No, thanks.”7

-Finally, one of the’s own media, www.ae911truth.org, publicized a detailed summary from the High Court, written by Josef Hanji, the same person who is the source of the claim being investigated in this article:
+Finally, one of the Truth Movement’s own media, www.ae911truth.org, publicized a detailed summary from the High Court, written by Josef Hanji, the same person who is the source of the claim being investigated in this article:

 ”When Per Hedegaard finally entered the court room, he looked nervous and confused.
 Asked specific questions by Dr. Harrit, he was unable to give direct answers.
 For example, even though the looping video of the collapse of WTC 7 was shown a second time during the testimony of Utzon and a third time when he took the stand, Dr. Hedegaard said he could not see any violation of physical laws.
 While agreeing that the collapse of WTC 7 looked close to free-fall acceleration, he noted that it was too complicated for him to say for sure.

 “But what does it mean when a building is falling 9.8 metres per second squared, Per?”
 Harrit asked.
 The professor of physics said he did not know.
 “This means the building is in free fall, Per,” Harrit elaborated.
 “And when a building is in free fall, is there then energy left to destroy the supporting structure?”
 Hedegaard’s answer was confusing.
 He talked about how energy moved faster than free-fall and suggested that WTC 7 could have fallen even faster than free-fall.